bulain/bulain.github.com/index.md

 <li>OpenSSH: A set of computer programs providing encrypted communication sessions over a computer network using the SSH protocol.</li>
 <li>Subversion: An open source version control system</li>
 <li>MySQL: A database management system.</li>
+<li>Phpmyadmin: A free software tool written in PHP intended to handle the administration of MySQL over the World Wide Web.</li>
 <li>Apache: A powerful, flexible, HTTP(1.1) compliant web server.</li>
 <li>Nginx: An HTTP and reverse proxy server, as well as a mail proxy server.</li>
 <li>Lighttpd: A Security, speed, compliance, flexibility and lightweight open-source web server.</li>